 At its core, Beartown centers around the dramatic interactions among members of a Swedish hockey town obsessed with winning and their reactions to an act of violence against a teenage girl that connects them.

-Through this setting and these characters, the Beartown books shine a bright spotlight on the elements of the human condition, and good versus evil, with depth you will savor and won’t forget.
+Through this setting and these characters, the Beartown books shine a bright spotlight on the elements of the human condition, and good versus evil, with depth you will savor and won’t forget (you may even get a book hangover).
 The Beartown series is what I like to call a “modern classic,” and I consider it to be a must-read for all adults (particular as a great book for men and a great Winter read).

 Beartown Books in Order